MingyuJ666/Disentangling-Memory-and-Reasoning/README.md

 * `--num_test`: The maximum number of testing examples to be evaluated at the end of each epoch.
 We set this to 1000.

-* `--int8_training`: Turn on this flag to save more GPU memories.
+* `--int8_training`: Turn on this flag to save more GPU memory.
 Might impact the model performance.

 ### For Train LLAMA2-7B in the StrategyQA dataset: you can follow this setting to get the reported score:
 ```